ebassi/halting_problem/content/gnome/codes-of-conduct.md

-to be perfectly, honest I never thought an anti-harassment policy would be a controversial issue *at all* in 2014, after the rate of adoption of codes of conduct, and of anti-harrasment policies, at convention and conferences all over the world. there have been high profile cases, and speakers as well as attendees have finally started to stand up, and publicly state that they won't attend a convention or a conference (even if sponsored) if the organizers do not put in place these kind of documents.
+to be perfectly, honest I never thought an anti-harassment policy would be a controversial issue *at all* in 2014, after the rate of adoption of codes of conduct, and of anti-harrasment policies, at convention and conferences all over the world. there have been high profile cases, and speakers as well as attendees have finally [started to stand up][7], and publicly state that they won't attend a convention or a conference (even if sponsored) if the organizers do not put in place these kind of documents.

 GNOME, as a community, was if not the first, one of the first high profile free software foundations to define and implement a code of conduct.
 I'll actually